Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quantum supersymmetric gauge dynamics

-\begin{definition} A classical symmetry of a Lagrangian field theory is \emph{anomalous} if it fails to be a symmetry of the corresponding quantum theory. \end{definition} If the symmetry is continuous with classically conserved 1-form current $j$, the anomaly means that the classical conservation equation $\mathrm{d}(\star j) = \partial_\mu j^\mu=0$ does not hold in the quantum theory, or, more precisely, that the Ward identity corresponding to the classical conservation equation does not hold.
+\begin{definition}\labelx{def:anomaly} A classical symmetry of a Lagrangian field theory is said to be \emph{anomalous} if it fails to be a symmetry of the corresponding quantum theory. \end{definition} If the symmetry is continuous with classically conserved 1-form current $j$, the anomaly means that the classical conservation equation $\mathrm{d}(\star j) = \partial_\mu j^\mu=0$ does not hold in the quantum theory, or, more precisely, that the Ward--Takahashi identity corresponding to the classical conservation equation does not hold.

 \begin{remark} When quantizing a classical gauge theory, the gauge symmetry is crucial to obtain a quantum theory without negative-norm states: gauge symmetries cannot be anomalous in a consistent quantum field theory.
 This constrains the matter content of the theory.
-On the other hand, an anomalous classical global symmetry does not conflict with the overall consistency of the theory; it merely means that the actually symmetry of the quantum theory is smaller than what one naively expects from the classical description (even though sometimes part of an anomalous symmetry revives as a non-invertible symmetry \cite{Choi:2022jqy}). \end{remark}
+On the other hand, an anomalous classical global symmetry does not conflict with the overall consistency of the theory; it merely means that the actual symmetry of the quantum theory is smaller than what one naively expects from the classical description (even though sometimes part of an anomalous symmetry revives as a non-invertible symmetry \cite{Choi:2022jqy}). \end{remark}

-\paragraph{Anomalies of continuous global chiral symmetries}
+\subsubsection{Anomalies of continuous global chiral symmetries}

 Anomalies famously occur in gauge theories with chiral fermions (such as $\mathcal N=1$ SQCD of \Cref{Sec:classicalSQCD}); we refer to the reviews \cite{Harvey:2005it,Bilal:2008qx} for in-depth discussions.